pursuit-nw-accelerator/frontend-takehome-challenge/README.md

 ### Filter by hobbies
 Each user has a list of `hobbies`.
 Some hobbies are shared by many users, and some are unique to a user.
 We want to build a UI that filters users by their hobbies.

+- For each user, on a line below `Company`, display a comma separated list of the user's hobbies.
+The hobbies should be visible at all times (put it above the area that is hidden when the card is collapsed).
 - For each **distinct** hobby in the data, create a button in the `<FilterBar />` component.
 Make sure there are no duplicates!
 For example there should be **only one** button for `yoga` even if many people have `yoga` as a hobby.
+- The hobby buttons should be displayed in alphabetical order.
 - Each hobby button should have two states: selected or not selected.
 When selected, the button should have a colored background.
 Clicking a button toggles its state between selected and not selected.
 - When a hobby button is selected, filter the list of users.
 Show only the users who have that hobby.
 - When ***more than one*** hobby button is selected, show only the users who have **all** of these hobbies.
 For example, if `yoga` and `reading` are selected, only show users whose hobbies include `yoga` and `reading`.
     - If a user's hobbies include `yoga` but NOT `reading`, that user should **NOT** be visible.
     - If a user's hobbies include `yoga`, `reading`, and `tennis` (tennis is not selected), that user **SHOULD** be visible.
     - Make sure you understand this feature -- and ask questions ASAP if you don't!
+- If no users are displayed (because no user matches all the filters), display the text: `No users match the filters: {comma separated list of selected filters}`

 ## Non functional requirements
 These requirements demonstrate your work quality, reliability, and professionalism as a software engineer.
 They are just as important as the functional requirements, and you will not pass if any of these are unmet.